OluwadareLab/HiCForecast/README.md

 cd scripts
 bash example_hicforecast.sh
 ```
-This script will generate files in `example_data`, `folder_name` folders.
-Explain each folder and their content.

 User should follow HiCForecast's following three steps to run with their own data:
   1. *Data Preprocessing*
   2. *Train*